 Establishing a Clothing Line

-We want to help you establish a clothing line on-time and on-budget while exceeding your expectations for quality and knowledge.
-One of our most sought after services is our thoughtfully designed collection packages.
+We want to help you establish a clothing line on time and on budget while exceeding your expectations for quality and knowledge.
+One of our most sought-after services is our collection packages.

 We want established designers to turn to TEG for assistance with scaling their brands.
 With more than 15 years in the industry, we have learned a thing or two about custom-tailored solutions and creating experiences for discerning designers that will keep you coming back for more.

 Establishing a clothing line doesn’t have to be daunting.
-Now that you have a greater understanding of the real cost of clothing manufacturing, you can move forward more confidently.
+Now that you have a greater understanding of the actual cost of clothing manufacturing, you can move forward more confidently.

 If you’d still like assistance from TEG’s experts, choose one of our collection packages or invest in our efficient and personalized garment creation services.

 Emerging and established designers both get the opportunity to experience our unique mix of skills and expertise, state-of-the-art facilities, and genuine care for our clients.
-With budget-friendly, no-minimum factory-level production in the United States, there is no better time to bring your collection to life.
+There is no better time to bring your collection to life with budget-friendly, no-minimum factory-level production in the United States.